Minerality in Wine

 Chalk Minerality in Wine

-Chalk is feels like licking a hard sponge that sucks all the moisture out of your mouth.
+Chalk feels like licking a hard sponge that sucks all the moisture out of your mouth.
 The flavor of chalk reminds me mildly of a very dry Champagne or Brut Zero (a Champagne with no added dosage..aka sugar).
 However the drying sensation reminds me more of Italian Wines with very strong tannins such as Barolo, Barbaresco and Chianti.

 River Stone Minerality in Wine